fiaisis/gitops/README.md

 - base: The base image, every single version of this component needs these, includes env vars that should be on every deployment.
 - envs (previously overlays): This deployment specifics, new env vars, etc. This is where the ArgoCD apps should be aimed at.
 - variants: Components that can be used for multiple deployments, usually long-running env vars that can't be promoted to prod.
+Job creator is a good example of staging and prod having different environment variables required.

 # Summary: